Rki009/RiscV-Pi/README.md

 ## Build a Compiler
 The RiscV gcc compiler tools can be built and installed from the "github.com/riscv" sources.
 This will build and install the latest version of tools.
 Note that it will take a long time to download, build and install the tools.
 About 6G bytes of space is needed for the build.
+Configure with "--enable-multilib" to build both rv64 and rv32 versions of the gcc tools.
+Either ELF (Newlib) or Linux versions of the tools can be built with the "make" or "make Linux" command.
 ```
 Install tools used to build Gcc:
     sudo apt-get install autoconf automake autotools-dev curl python3 libmpc-dev libmpfr-dev libgmp-dev